-Here are 7 lessons I’ve learned from improvisation classes that can take your marketing strategy to the next level:
+Here are 7 lessons I’ve learned from improvisation classes that can take your digital marketing strategy to the next level:

 Social engagement requires experimentation.
 In a world of big data and analytics, marketing is still a hell of a lot of art.
 Improvisation involves taking creative risks and following our gut (not just our head).